aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/_index.md

 ## Daily Work Repetition in Aspose.Tasks

 Create daily recurring tasks in Microsoft Project files using Aspose.Tasks for .NET.
-Boost productivity and organization with step-by-step tutorials.
+Boost productivity and organization with step‑by‑step tutorials.
 [Read more](./daily-work-repetition/)

 ## Date Format in Aspose.Tasks

-Customize date formats in Aspose.Tasks for .NET effortlessly with comprehensive step-by-step tutorials.
+Customize date formats in Aspose.Tasks for .NET effortlessly with comprehensive step‑by‑step tutorials.
 Enhance your project management experience.
 [Read more](./date-format/)

 ## Managing Day Type Collection in Aspose.Tasks

 Efficiently manage day type collections in Aspose.Tasks for .NET.
-Create, modify, and manipulate calendar exceptions with ease using step-by-step tutorials.
+Create, modify, and manipulate calendar exceptions with ease using step‑by‑step tutorials.
 [Read more](./day-type-collection/)

 ## Database Settings in Aspose.Tasks

 Import projects from a Primavera database using Aspose.Tasks for .NET.
-Get step-by-step guidance in this comprehensive tutorial for efficient project management.
+Get step‑by‑step guidance in this comprehensive tutorial for efficient project management.
 [Read more](./database-settings/)

 ## Duration Handling in Aspose.Tasks

-Handle durations effectively in Aspose.Tasks for .NET with step-by-step tutorials.
+Handle durations effectively in Aspose.Tasks for .NET with step‑by‑step tutorials.
 Enhance your project management capabilities effortlessly.
 [Read more](./duration-handling/)

 ## Aspose.Tasks Calendar and Scheduling Tutorials
 ### [Working with Calendar in Aspose.Tasks](./working-with-calendar/)
 Manage project calendars, calculate durations, handle exceptions with ease using Aspose.Tasks for .NET.
 ### [Managing Calendar Collection in Aspose.Tasks](./calendar-collection/)
 Learn how to manage calendar collections in Aspose.Tasks for .NET efficiently.
 Create, modify, and manipulate calendars with ease.
 ### [Handling Calendar Exceptions in Aspose.Tasks](./calendar-exceptions/)
-Learn how to manage calendar exceptions in Aspose.Tasks for .NET with step-by-step tutorials and examples.
+Learn how to manage calendar exceptions in Aspose.Tasks for .NET with step‑by‑step tutorials and examples.
 ### [Collection of Calendar Exceptions in Aspose.Tasks](./calendar-exception-collection/)
 Learn how to efficiently handle calendar exceptions in your .NET projects using Aspose.Tasks, ensuring accurate scheduling and resource management.
 ### [Check Circuit in Aspose.Tasks](./check-circuit/)